 WOMEN TRAVELERS RISK: LOW

 Bordeaux is very safe to travel to if you are a female traveling solo.
 Apart from a few general precaution rules, you should apply, such as not walking alone in poorly lit and deserted areas, not finding yourself in a strange company at night, etc, you can relax because France is very safe in this respect.

 Bordeaux is a very safe city to visit, with a couple of dangers to be wary of, though like in many other cities in France, its safety has been mildly compromised during the last couple of years, due to numerous terrorist attacks.

 However, disregarding this, the precaution measures you will have to take are on par with those you would have to take in any other popular tourist destination, so that shouldn’t stop you from traveling to this gorgeous city.

 Bordeaux is generally a low-crime area, and the inner city areas and few selected suburbs are completely safe at all hours.

-Like all larger cities, it is literally filled with pickpockets and petty theft.
+Like all larger cities, it is filled with pickpockets and petty theft.

-- Weather - The climate of Bordeaux is mild and rainy, being influenced by the Atlantic Ocean.
-The is a great deal of rainfall in Bordeaux, even in the driest month.
+The climate of Bordeaux is mild and rainy, being influenced by the Atlantic Ocean.
+There is a great deal of rainfall in Bordeaux, even in the driest months.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Bordeaux, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Bordeaux, since it covers not only medical problems but also theft and loss of valuables.

 Bordeaux Weather Averages (Temperatures)